halfer/spiderling-utils/README.md

 README to do
 ---

-* Pass parameters to the server script (router path, web root path)
+* Pass parameters to the server script (router path)
 * Move the PID responsibility from the router to the server script, add a param for that too
 * Make router script optional
 * Create a Travis build to show it working